Ex-Twitter officials reject GOP claims of government collusion

 Raskin and fellow Democrats said lawmakers should be focused on how Twitter was used to whip up violence ahead of Jan.
 6, how the platform continues to be the target of state-backed manipulation campaigns by Russia, Iran and China, and how it's been used to foment transphobia and attacks on marginalized communities.

-To that end, the Democrats called their own witness, Anika Collier Navaroli, a former safety policy employee at Twitter who testified last year to the Jan.
+To drive home that point, the Democrats called Collier Navaroli as witness.
+She testified last year to the Jan.
 6 select committee about the platform's role in the insurrection.

 "I am here to tell you that doing nothing is not an option.
 If we continue to do nothing, violence is going to happen again," Navaroli said.